danchanka/docusaurustest/docs/Development_manual.md

     In the second case, all of the above must be manually configured directly by the developer.

-    As for other projects not created using the operation for creating a new lsFusion project, for a maven project you must manually create a [settings file](Launch_parameters.md#Launchparameters-filesettings) and a [startup configuration](IDE.md#IDE-configuration) (or, if the platform needs to be loaded as a library, use a [special Spring bean](#Development(manual)-bean))
+    As for other projects not created using the operation for creating a new lsFusion project, for a maven project you must manually create a [settings file](Launch_parameters.md#filesettings-broken) and a [startup configuration](IDE.md#creating-a-server-startup-configuration) (or, if the platform needs to be loaded as a library, use a [special Spring bean](#bean-broken))

 If working with a large project, and [metacodes](Metaprogramming.md) are actively being used in it (such as [ERP](https://github.com/lsfusion-solutions/erp)), it is recommended that in the IDEA startup parameters (idea.exe.vmoptions or idea64.exe.vmoptions) the Xmx be increased to at least 2gb.